TBrck/test-agentic-program-minimal/README.md

 # Minimalistic Agentic Program for Data Analysis

 This repository contains a demonstration of how to build an agentic AI system that can autonomously decide what actions to take based on user input.
-It's inspired by the conversational-ads backend orchestrator pattern and designed for data analysts working with advertising/marketing data.
+This example is designed for data analysts working with advertising/marketing data.
+However, the concept of agentic AI system can be applied to many data-driven domains.

 ## Overview